Mary Elizabeth Winstead

 In 2008, the actress played a pivotal role in the drama "Make It Happen," transforming into a dancer aspiring to attend a prestigious school.

 In 2010, she starred in the comedy "Scott Pilgrim vs. the World," based on popular comics.
-Her portrayal of the eccentric Ramona Flowers with a mysterious past was, without exaggeration, a breakthrough.
+Her portrayal of the eccentric Ramona Flowers with a mysterious past was nothing short of a breakthrough.

 Mary Elizabeth Winstead as Ramona Flowers

-The 2011 horror film "The Thing" led to her being dubbed the "scream queen," a moniker for actresses pursued in horror films.
+The 2011 horror film "The Thing" led to her being dubbed the "scream queen," a title given to actresses who dominate horror films.
 The story unfolds in Antarctica, where scientists discover an extraterrestrial ship.
 The situation spirals out of control when a truly terrifying creature escapes.

 A still from The Thing